maxbechtold/tante-emmas/src/hints/slides.md

 ## Special Features
   * exceptions are recorded in a special way
   * testrecorder uses existing constructors and setters
-  * testrecorder does not rely on common conventions (setters, that do completely other things are not considered)
+  * testrecorder does not rely on common conventions (set-methods that are no plain setters are not considered)

 ---